SamuelDixxon/SamuelDixxon/README.md

 ### Hi there 👋

 🔭 I finished school at Texas A&M (May 2023!) with minors in Computer Science and Math <br>
-🌱 I'm learning topics in statistics and electronics <br>
+🌱 I'm learning topics in statistics, electronicsm and ai <br>
 👯 I’m looking to collaborate on problems relating to statistics <br>
 💬 My experience stems in product/test engineering at Microchip, Silicon Labs, and Texas Instruments<br>
 📫 How to reach me: sdixoninvesting@gmail.com<br>